orlandogrodriguez/100-days-of-code/r1-log.md

 Lot's of work got done today!
 Thresholds can now be easily renamed and removed as well.
 This threshold page is looking pretty solid!
 I still have to work on a few points: Forcing the user to rename a new threshold; Setting a limit for number of thresholds.
 I might keep working on this tonight.

 Link to my work: [Swayter](https://github.com/orlandogrodriguez/100-days-of-code/tree/master/iOS/Swayter)

+### R1D25
+Today was an easy development day.
+I did mostly some setup on the UI of a different view controller.
+Specifically, the notifications view controller.
+There are still some features that I skipped in the Threshold page, but I want to roll this out sooner rather than later.
+More to come tomorrow.

+Link to my work: [Swayter](https://github.com/orlandogrodriguez/100-days-of-code/tree/master/iOS/Swayter)